-To be completed by all students an d parents and returned to school.
+To be completed by all students and p parents and returned to school.

 Student Name: (Please Print)

-I have received a copy of the Asheboro City Student Code of Conduct for 2018-2019.
-I use to abide by these rules and policies.
-I also usend teachers may develop rules that are necestand such rules may not be included in this put nderstand that all students are expected nderstand that school officials, principals essary for the efficient operation of school,
+I have received a copy of the Asheboro City School Student Code of Conduct for 2019-2020.
+I under abide by these rules and policies.
+I also understateachers may develop rules that are necessary for such rules may not be included in this publication. stand that all students are expected to and that school officials, principals and r the efficient operation of school, and

 Student Signature Date

 Parent/Guardian Signature